-Sometimes, I have to try really hard to get Jeremiah the kids to speak spanish.
+Sometimes, I have to try really hard to get

 He gets comfy with English during his day at school.
 Sometimes, for all of us it's just easier.